mlzarathustra/meditation/README.md

 The aim is for the output to be highly adjustable.
 The eventual goal is to produce ambient soundscapes, but this happened along the way: https://youtu.be/qXlGXqxPX5k

 ## requirements
-Groovy should be on the path, meaning Java should be on the path.
+`Groovy` should be on the path, meaning `Java` should be on the path.
 It uses the **javax.sound.midi** library.
-The scripts are  written to run in **CygWin**.
+The scripts are  written to run in **cygwin**.
 They will probably work in Linux or on the Mac, but have not been tested.
+They're not complex, so you can look at them and run the commands by hand.

 There are Java classes in the midi directory that need to be compiled using `javac`.
 The `build` bash script does that.
 A glance at the verbosity of the Java files will give you some idea why I do this in Groovy.

 ## usage
-You can figure out what MIDI instruments Java thinks you have installed by running the **info** bash script.
+You can figure out what MIDI instruments Java thinks you have installed by running the `info` bash script.

 Even if you don't have an external synthesizer, you can still use the one Windows provides (if you're using Windows).
 It isn't the best, but it should work.